vivekthangam/CheatSheet_Tutorial/system_design.md

 ---

-## 📐 7.
+## ðŸ“ 7.
 "Back-of-the-Envelope" Estimation Guide
 In FAANG interviews, you must estimate scale.
 Use these "Power of 10" rules:

 * **Requests per second (QPS):** 100 Million requests per day $\approx$ 1,200 QPS.